zacharymeyerdev/dwarvenkind-godot/documentation/terrain.md

 - **Behavior:** Flies outwards, dissipates quickly.

 ## Conclusion
 The terrain in "Dwarvenkind" is a complex and dynamic element that greatly influences gameplay.
 By understanding the different types of terrain, floors, walls, and materials, and how they interact with one another, players can navigate and manipulate the environment to their advantage.
-The use of particle systems to create realistic break-off mechanics further enhances the immersive experience, making the world of "Dwarvenkind" rich and engaging.
+The use of tilemaps allows for efficient creation and management of the game world, while particle systems enhance the immersive experience with realistic break-off mechanics.
+Together, these systems create a rich and engaging environment for players to explore.